-There is a worrying trend of declining white-backed vulture (Gypis africanus) numbers in Africa, with the major factors being poisonings (Ogada et al. 2016), poaching (McKean et al. 2013), electrocutions (Van Rooyen 2000) and habitat loss (Bamford et al. 2009).
-These factors primarily influence adult vultures, thereby, having confounding consequences on the vulture populations.
+There is a worrying trend of declining white-backed vulture (Gypis africanus) numbers in Africa, with the significant factors being poisonings (Ogada et al. 2016), poaching (McKean et al. 2013), electrocutions (Van Rooyen 2000) and habitat loss (Bamford et al. 2009).
+These factors primarily influence adult vultures, thereby having confounding consequences on the vulture populations.

 A secondary factor under investigation is a potential shortage of nesting sites.
 White-backed vultures nest in tall trees in Africa’s savannas, building large nests towards the top of these trees.
 Concerns have been raised over how African elephants’ (Loxodonta africana) impact may affect white-backed vulture nesting success, and hence, vulture populations (Rushworth et al. 2018).

-Elephant impact on big tree species is a widely researched and complex topic, as elephant impact differs between elephant sexes (Greyling 2004) and across tree species (Shannon et al. 2008).
-However, it is important for long-term research to be carried out on elephants and vultures, so as to understand whether elephants are indeed affecting vulture nesting success.
+Elephant impact on large tree species is a widely researched and complex topic, as elephant impact differs between elephant sexes (Greyling 2004) and across tree species (Shannon et al. 2008).
+However, long-term research needs to be carried out on elephants and vultures to understand whether elephants are indeed affecting vulture nesting success.

 In the Associated Private Nature Reserves (APNR) of the Greater Kruger National Park, vulture surveys have been carried out by Elephants Alive since 2008.
 These surveys focus on the survival of vulture nests versus the survival of the trees in which they are nesting.
 The surveyed reserves included the Klaserie, Timbavati and Umbabat Private Nature Reserves.
 The first four years of surveys were published by Vogel et al. (2014), with results indicating that vulture nest survival rates decreased far quicker in comparison to the trees in which they nested.

-Of all the surveyed trees, 20% had died over the four-year period, in comparison to 80% of the active nests.
+Of all the surveyed trees, 20% had died over the four years, in comparison to 80% of the active nests.
 Furthermore, it was hypothesised that insect borer activity, in combination with elephant impact, was leading to the slow decline of nesting trees within the APNR.